trotsky1997/MathBlackBox/readme.md

 ## Disclaimer

-This project were still in a very earlier stage for explore, pay attentions for algorithm's output, and do not deploy it to real-world product without fully test.
+This project was still in a very early stage for explore, pay attentions for the algorithm's output, and do not deploying it to real-world product without fully test.

 ## Read More